Shared Ownership Mortgages: Valuation

 Valuations on a Shared Ownership home

-When you apply for a mortgage, the mortgage lender will require an independent valuation of the property.
+When you apply for a mortgage, the mortgage lender will require an independent valuation of the property; the valuation is to establish that the property is suitable security for the loan required and meets the lenders lending requirements.
 This is a legal requirement so that they can effectively book the value into their loan accounts and contractually, the surveyor doing the valuation must be appointed by and responsible to the mortgage lender.
 Mortgage lenders will therefore not accept a valuation done on the part of anyone else.

-Mortgage lenders will normally have a panel of chartered surveyors who they can appoint to do the valuation and they have to base their lending on the valuation of their surveyor, not the price that you have agreed to pay for a property.
+Mortgage lenders will normally have a panel of chartered surveyors who they can appoint to do the valuation and they must base their lending on the valuation of their surveyor, not the price that you have agreed to pay for a property.

 The surveyor is usually based locally to the property being valued and should therefore have a good knowledge of what a property is likely to be worth, given its type, location, age etc.

 The applicant for a mortgage is generally required to pay for the survey, even though it is not specifically for you.
-However at times when the mortgage market is quite competitive from a lenders point of view, they may well offer a free valuation as an incentive.
+However, at times when the mortgage market is quite competitive from a lenders point of view, they may well offer a free valuation as an incentive.
+It is important that the correct access details are available for the surveyor; as a minimum, the sellers name, phone number and email address must be provided when applying for your mortgage.
+Without this, the valuation could be delayed or cancelled.

 While it is reasonable to expect that two local surveyors would agree on what the value of a property is – this is not always the case.
 It is worth remembering the adage “that the value of a property is a matter of opinion, not a matter of fact.”